kassio/neoterm/README.md

     do `:vert 2Topen`.
   - Revamp `:Tclose`.
 Now `:[N]Tclose[!]` accepts a target, so one can close any neoterm by its id.
+  - Fix a bug with `:[N]Ttoggle` and also make it accepts the neoterm id.